Topological aspects of periodically driven non-Hermitian Su-Schrieffer-Heeger model: Outlook

 The present work unifies and extends the earlier works on Hermitian geometric phases due to Pancharatnam \cite{pancha1956}, Zak \cite{zak1989}, and the results on the non-Hermitian geometric phase of Garrison and Wright \cite{garrison1988} and others \cite{lieu2018}.
 Although several earlier studies define various topological invariants, which can capture and classify the topological phase structure of the driven non-Hermitian model, the bi-orthonormal geometric phase considered here is a straightforward elementary construction accomplishing this task.
 There have been earlier works dealing with topological aspects of driven non-Hermitian lattice models, wherein different kinds of non-Hermiticity and driving mechanisms were employed \cite{delplace2014,song2019,gong2018,torres2015,dalibard2014,kunst2018}.
 We hope that the approach presented here will shed light on topological aspects in such models as well.

 \begin*{\it Acknowledgments.} We thank Prof. M. V. Berry for discussion at the initial stages of the work.
+DR further thanks Kiran Estake for pointing out an error in implementing PBC in Figs.~7,8 of the published version in the journal.
 This research is funded by the Department of Science and Technology, India via the Ramanujan Fellowship, and the Ministry of Electronics $\&$ Information Technology (MeitY), India under grant for ``Centre for Excellence in Quantum Technologies'' with Ref.
 No. 4(7)/2020-ITEA. \end*

 1cm